Getting the Most From Wall Anchors

 Wedge expansion anchors

-Are designed to be used in solid concrete.
-Ideal for the fixing metal or aluminum sections to concrete, also timber framework and plywood paneling.
-Other uses include fixing of signage, awnings, handrails, balustrades, timber battens.
-And anything that requires strength and security in a fixing.
+Wedge anchors are designed to be used in solid concrete.
+Ideal for the fixing metal or aluminum sections to concrete, also timber framework, and plywood paneling.
+Other uses include fixing of signage, awnings, handrails, balustrades, and timber battens.
+And anything that requires tig weld type strength and security in a fixing.

 Best used for – Solid concrete.
 Holding heavy brackets and steel sections.